pedrorechez/transitivenetwork/docs/Contributing.md

 Feel free to peruse the
 [open issues](https://github.com/pedrorechez/transitivenetwork/issues)
-for ideas which need to be expanded on a bit here.
+for ideas which need to be expanded.

 ## Editing and Submitting changes